 Tuition for SEACAMP IV – Baja includes housing, meals, all activities and all transportation in Mexico.
 Does not include flight to Mexico.

 Additional spending money may be brought for souvenirs.
 No more than $75 should be necessary.
 Deposits are due with enrollment to hold a space.
-Final payments and paperwork including travel details are due on or before May 15, 2017.
+Final payments and paperwork including travel details are due ASAP.
 See SEACAMP IV page for more specific information

 For students 14 years or older enrolled in the SEACAMP II and III sessions who are participating in the SCUBA Program, there is an additional $75.00 charge to rent regulators and buoyancy compensators (BC’s), if needed.